 Depending on your location, you may already be required to provide notifications, especially to obtain consent.
 Anyone in the European Union must abide by this.
 The consent to collect personal data is given by the visitor explicitly and should never be implied or assumed.

 A web content management system (CMS) can help you keep track of the data you collect, the permissions given by visitors, and also give you control over personal data.
-Look for a true cloud-based platform.
-Simply by being cloud-based solution, you'll be able to stay up-to-date on the latest security patches and updates because these are provided by the CMS vendor to everyone at the same time.
+Look for a true fully managed platform.
+Simply by being a fully managed solution, you'll be able to stay up-to-date on the latest security patches and updates because these are provided by the CMS vendor to everyone at the same time.

 Ultimately, you are responsible for controlling consent and data collection.
 Your CMS platform, however, should provide the features that allow you to craft and control your consent mechanisms.
 It should also provide an easy path to manage and purge data when necessary.